kubrickfr/avsc-wiki/Advanced-usage.md

 `avsc` provides an efficient and "type-safe" API for communicating with remote node processes via [`Protocol`s](Api#class-protocol).
 To enable this, we first declare the types involved inside an [Avro protocol][protocol-declaration].
-For example, consider the following simple protocol which supports two calls (saved as `./math.avdl`):
+For example, consider the following simple protocol which supports two calls (defined using Avro [IDL notation][idl] and saved as `./math.avdl`):

 ```java
 protocol Math {